 The company website offers an interactive app to help you find a Cryoskin location near you.
 As the cost per session, refund policy, and package deals will vary by location, we recommend calling the locations near you to get further details.

-From what we’ve found, many people have found Cryoskin to be an effective way to slim down—at least by a few inches.
+Many people have found Cryoskin to be an effective way to slim down—at least by a few inches.

 Cryoskin isn’t competing with liposuction, and it doesn’t claim you’ll get comparable results.
 As the experts we spoke with said, Cryoksin can only remove a quarter of the fat that liposuction is designed to deal with.

 However, this cool-temp method has some advantages, including a lower price tag and no recovery time.